Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 In education, we often based pass/fail on two hours long exams where the student has no access to outside information.
 Then companies say that's not how the real world works.
 CS evaluation sucks!

 We change to continuous evaluation or project based learning, where student has longer time (well, certainly not 2 hours in a closed room) and can access external resources.
 You know, like the real world.
-And now it's companies
+And now it's companies the ones evaluating candidates the old fashioned way!

 Recent Experience (Score:2)